 Please check regulations before fishing, as sturgeon retention is currently off-limits below Bonneville Dam.

 The reservoirs upriver still have retention allowed on annual quotas that apply to each pool.
 The Bonneville Pool, in the gorge area, has a stable sturgeon popular and has become very popular in recent years.
 (These fish are largely separated from the lower river populations, but they also don't generally get gobbled up by sea lions.)
 Due to increased pressure, the quota disappears quickly.
 In recent years, ODFW split the quota by allowing some of the fish to be caught at the beginning of the year, when the concentrate in the lower pool, and then saving the remainder of the quota for June, when many of these fish are farther upstream in this pool (near The Dalles).

 The Dalles and John Day pools have smaller quotas.
 In recent years, the keepers have been taken during the first half of the year or so.

 This largest tributary of the lower Columbia River offers abundant sturgeon habitat in its deep lower reaches, a roughly 26-mile stretch from the mouth near Portland and Vancouver upriver to Willamette Falls between Oregon City and West Linn.

 There are sturgeon in the Willamette year-round, but the highest numbers are found here from fall through early spring.

 Catch and release fishing is often very good, with lots of action and hard battles, when keeper fishing isn't allowed.
-Take note of the sanctuary below Willamette Falls, where some sturgeon spawn.

 The Willamette above the falls has at times been planted with sturgeon, and they can still be caught in a few of the deeper holes.
 The catch here is modest, but retention will be allowed in 2014, unlike the regulations below the falls.